Land of the Lost (radio series): Comic books and animation

 In addition to the Land of the Lost comic book series, drawn by Olive Bailey for EC Comics, Hewson's stories were animated as part of Famous Studios' Noveltoon series: Land of the Lost (1948), Land of the Lost Jewels (1950) and Land of Lost Watches (1951).
 Voices in these animated films included Mae Questel as Isabel (in a Canadian accent) and Rosita Wristwatch (in a Spanish accent), Jack Mercer as the Knives of the Round Table and various characters, Cecil Roy as Billy and Wally the Watch and Jackson Beck as Red Lantern and other characters.

 Recordings

 During the late 1940s, Columbia released on 78 rpm, The Land of the Lost, as a three-record album.

 In 1950, Columbia Records issued the LP, Bongo with The Land of the Lost (Columbia JL-8503).
 Side one featured Dinah Shore and a supporting cast in a tale about Bongo from Walt Disney's Fun and Fancy Free.
 Side two, written and produced by Hewson, was a journey to the Magic Sea Kingdom.

-Unfortunately, the series is not otherwise well preserved.
 Of the hundreds of weekly episodes originally broadcast during its five-year run, only 7 or 8 (from between April 1944 and December 1947) are known to have survived into the present day.